DV Housing Support

 • A shelter may have specific rules about going back and forth to work

-• A survivor may feel uncomfortable in a shelter
+• The survivor may feel uncomfortable in a shelter

-• A survivor can possibly only stay at the shelter for a specific period of time, which can be a challenge if the survivor is struggling to find new housing
+• A survivor can possibly only stay at the shelter for a specific period of time, which can be a challenge if the survivor struggles to find other housing

-Each shelter has different requirements and rules, so it is important to ask the shelter questions to make sure it fits your needs.
+Each shelter has different requirements and rules, so it’s important to ask the shelter questions to make sure it fits your needs.

 Having an abusive partner removed from the home

-For many survivors, leaving their home is not an option.
-They may own the home, be the one who is paying bills or find it unfair that they must leave when they are experiencing abuse.
+For many survivors, leaving home is not an option.
+They might own the home or be the ones paying all the bills.
+They also might find it unfair that they must leave when they are experiencing abuse (which is very valid!).
 They may want to have the abusive partner removed from the house.

 If a survivor wants to remove their partner, they need to consider squatters’ rights.
-Squatters’ rights can be used by a partner who is abusive to claim they can live in the home or apartment even if their name is not on any paperwork.
+Squatters’ rights can be used by an abusive partner to claim they can live in the home or apartment even if their name is not on any paperwork.
 These rights vary from state to state, but squatters’ rights usually apply when:

 • The property is personal